Aging & Health A to Z

-- Staying away from alcohol, caffeine, acidic or spicy foods
+- Staying away from alcohol, caffeine, and acidic or spicy foods

 - Sitting on a soft cushion or special inflated pillow to reduce pressure on the prostate

-- Stop bicycling or use a soft, wide bicycle seat and padded shorts.
+- Stopping bicycling or using a soft, wide bicycle seat and padded shorts

 Posted: May 2012